History of popular religion in Scotland: Nineteenth century

-Early twentieth century
+Early Twentieth Century

 Church attendance in all denominations declined after World War I. Reasons that have been suggested for this change include the growing power of the nation state, socialism and scientific rationalism, which provided alternatives to the social and intellectual aspects of religion.
 By the 1920s roughly half the population had a relationship with one of the Christian denominations.
 This level was maintained until the 1940s when it dipped to 40 per cent during World War II, but it increased in the 1950s as a result of revivalist preaching campaigns, particularly the 1955 tour by Billy Graham, and returned to almost pre-war levels.
 From this point there was a steady decline that accelerated in the 1960s.
 By the 1980s it was just over 30 per cent.
 The decline was not even geographically, socially, or in terms of denominations.
 It most affected urban areas and the traditional skilled working classes and educated middle classes, while participation stayed higher in the Catholic Church than the Protestant denominations.

-Sectarianism became a serious problem in the twentieth century.
-In the interwar period religious and ethnic tensions between Protestants and Catholics were exacerbated by economic depression.
+Sectarianism became a serious problem in the Twentieth Century.
+In the interwar period religious and ethnic tensions between Protestants and Catholics were exacerbated by the Great Depression.
 The Orange Order was still dominated by Irish Protestants and became a focus for Anti-Catholic feeling.
 It appealed strongly to working class Protestants and organised parades and carnivalesque commemorations of the Battle of the Boyne that veered into riotous behaviour.
 Tensions were heightened by the leaders of the Free Church and Church of Scotland and later the reunified church, who orchestrated a racist campaign against the Catholic Irish in Scotland.
 Key figures leading the campaign were George Malcolm Thomson and Andrew Dewar Gibb.
 This focused on the threat to the "Scottish race" based on spurious statistics that continued to have influence despite being discredited by official figures in the early 1930s.
 This created a climate of intolerance that led to calls for jobs to be preserved for Protestants.
 After the Second World War the Church became increasingly liberal in attitude and moved away from hostile attitudes.
 Sectarian attitudes continued to manifest themselves in football rivalries between Protestant and Catholic supporters.
 This was most marked in Glasgow in the traditionally Roman Catholic team, Celtic, and the traditionally Protestant team, Rangers.
 Celtic employed Protestant players and managers, but Rangers have had a tradition of not recruiting Catholics.
 Major watersheds were Rangers signing of the Catholic player Mo Johnston (b.
 1963) in 1989, and in 1999 the appointment of their first Catholic captain, Lorenzo Amoruso.